43081j/43081j.github.io/_drafts/polymer-data-binding.md

 });
 ```

-Basically, your element has an internal `__data__` object.
+Basically, your element has an internal state object.
 Each property's getter will retrieve the associated value from this object.
 Each setter will write to it and do some dirty checking (`oldValue !== newValue`) to detect a change (we will talk about this later).

 ### Property effects